Braves vs. Nationals Player Props Betting Odds

 Thomas Stats

-- Thomas has hit safely in four games in a row.
-In his last five games he is batting .250 with a double, a home run and an RBI.
+- Thomas will look for his sixth straight game with a hit in this contest.
+In his last five games he is hitting .350 with two doubles, a triple, a home run and three RBI.

 Thomas Recent Games